ketoo/NoahGameFrame/README.md

 svn checkout https://github.com/ketoo/NoahGameFrame

 ## MidWare
-The projects located midware repo are usefull to develop a business game.
+The projects in midware repo are usefull to develop a business game.

 ## Game Example
 Thie repo show people how to use NF and NF's MidWare as submodule.